cartesi/rollups-examples/echo/README.md

 python3 -m venv .env
 . .env/bin/activate
-pip install -r requirements.txt HTTP_DISPATCHER_URL="http://127.0.0.1:5004" gunicorn --preload --workers 1 --bind 0.0.0.0:5003 echo:app
+pip install -r requirements.txt HTTP_DISPATCHER_URL="http://127.0.0.1:5004" gunicorn --reload --workers 1 --bind 0.0.0.0:5003 echo:app
 ```

-The echo server will run on port `5003` and send the corresponding notices to port `5004`.
-After it's successfully started, it should print an output like the following:
+This will run the echo server on port `5003` and send the corresponding notices to port `5004`.
+The server will also automatically reload if there is a change in the source code, enabling fast development iterations.

+The final command, which effectively starts the server, can also be configured in an IDE to allow interactive debugging using features like breakpoints.
+In that case, it may be interesting to add the parameter `--timeout 0` to gunicorn, to avoid having it time out when the debugger stops at a breakpoint.

+After the server successfully starts, it should print an output like the following:

 ```
 [2022-01-21 12:38:23,971] INFO in echo: HTTP dispatcher url is http://127.0.0.1:5004